tonytwostep/grsync-tui/README.md

 # grsync-tui

-A fast terminal user-interface for transferring photos from **Ricoh GR** cameras to your computer via WiFi, USB, or Bluetooth.
+A fast terminal user-interface for transferring photos from **Ricoh GR** cameras to your computer via WiFi, USB, and eventually Bluetooth.

 ![Demo](media/demo.gif)

 ## Features

 - Browse and select photos from your camera to download
-- Supports WiFi, USB, and Bluetooth connection types
+- Supports both WiFi and USB connections with Bluetooth to follow
 - Preview photos in terminal
 - Cross-platform (macOS, Linux, Windows, Termux, etc.)
 - Won't download photos that already exist in the download directory